What do people use FPGAs for?

 Telecommunications

 In telecommunications, FPGAs play a crucial role in signal processing.
-They are used for tasks such as modulation and demodulation, filtering, and signal management in communication networks.
-Their ability to process large quantities of data in parallel makes them particularly suited to the management of modern network infrastructures, including routers, switches, and base stations for 5G.
-Thanks to FPGAs, operators can rapidly adapt their networks to new standards and technologies, while maintaining high performance.
+They are used for tasks such as: modulation and demodulation, filtering, signal management.
+Thanks to their ability to process large quantities of data in parallel, we usually use it for the management of modern network infrastructures, including routers, switches, and base stations for 5G.

 Aerospace & Defense

-In aerospace and defense, the reliability and speed of FPGAs are exploited in mission-critical embedded systems, such as radar, navigation systems and electronic warfare devices.
-FPGAs are preferred in these environments because of their robustness and ability to process real-time information with minimal latency, which is vital for the safety and efficiency of military operations.
+In aerospace and defense, the reliability and speed of FPGAs are exploited in embedded systems for critical missions, such as radar, navigation systems and electronic warfare devices.
+FPGAs are better in these environments because of their robustness and ability to process real-time information with minimal latency.
+This is actually vital for the safety and efficiency of military operations.
 Their reprogrammability also means that systems can be upgraded in the field without changing the hardware, a major asset for military operations where flexibility is essential.

 Automotive

-The automotive sector is making increasing use of FPGAs for advanced applications such as driver assistance systems (ADAS) and autonomous vehicles.
-FPGAs are particularly effective for real-time processing of data from various sensors, such as cameras and radar, enabling rapid reactions to driving conditions.
-Their ability to handle large quantities of parallel data is essential for image processing and autonomous decision-making, helping to improve the safety and efficiency of modern vehicles.
+The automotive sector is using more and more FPGAs for advanced applications such as driver assistance systems (ADAS) and autonomous vehicles.
+FPGAs are particularly effective for real-time processing of data from various sensors, enabling rapid reactions to driving conditions.
+Their ability to handle large quantities of parallel data is essential for image processing and autonomous decision-making.
+It improves the safety and efficiency of modern vehicles.

 Finance